Xrenya/SaturationMapping/README.md

 # Saturation Mapping
 ML models to determine from local well data and deep measurements (3D measurments) the saturation pattern in the inter-well area.
-ML models runned on syntetic
+ML models runned on 6 synthetic cases with water saturation, porosity and electrical resistivity data.

 ## Current results